-The MEXT scholarship is one of the most popular scholarships for international students who are seeking for further studies in Japan.
-In this article, the information about the MEXT scholarship, also the stories and advice from the current recipient, Arsen, will be contained.
+The MEXT (Monbukagakusho) Scholarship is one of the most popular scholarships for international students who are seeking further studies in Japan.
+This article contains information about the MEXT Scholarship and some advice from Arsen, a current MEXT scholar.
+Continue reading to find out more about MEXT!

 About the MEXT scholarship